Are we as impactful as we think?

 I’d never felt especially drawn to the huge multi-national aid organisations we hear about most often, and could never put my finger on exactly why.
 That is, until I learned about GiveDirectly, and something clicked.

 GiveDirectly is based on two simple but game-changing principles:

 1. People themselves know best what they need.

 When we think about charity, we tend to think of in-kind gifts: shipments of clean water, bags of rice, textbooks, goats.
 But why not empower people to make the choicest that are best for their unique situation?
 (After all, if every family in your community gets a goat, you’re not gonna have much luck selling milk to garner some savings).

 GiveDirectly transfer cash payments directly to recipients in extreme poverty in East Africa.

 2. Operational effectiveness.

-The overarching lesson I’ve learnt from all this, is that social impact is a lot more complex than it seems from the outside.
-Which is why I decided to write about my donation: if we can get a open discussion going about the social impact of the tech sector, we can all start to apply ourselves more actively to social challenges - whether through philanthropy or business practices (hopefully, both!) and make it the norm to also concern ourselves with the problems that really matter.
+The most important lesson I’ve learnt from this process isn't actually to do with any one cause area; it's that social impact is a lot more complex than it seems from the outside.
+Which is why I decided to write about my donation: if we can get a open discussion going about the social impact of the tech sector, we can all start to apply ourselves more actively to social challenges - whether through philanthropy or business practices (hopefully, both!) and make it the norm to concern ourselves with the problems that matter most.

 Originally published on 5 January 2018